Do you ever feel overburdened by the weight of all the things you have to get done during the day or during the week?

-Start processing the tasks that are jotted down in front of you and break them into smaller, more manageable actions to clear the clutter and get a clear picture of what lies ahead.
+Start processing the tasks that are jotted down in front of you and break them into smaller, more manageable actions to clear the clutter and get a clear picture of what lies ahead in operations processes.

 But, how exactly do you organize your tasks?
-Through the decision tree of GTD method!
-A simple decision-making process assisting you in categorizing your tasks via a series of questions which eventually lead to appropriate actions.
+Through the decision tree of the GTD method!
+A simple decision-making process assists you in categorizing your tasks via a series of questions that eventually lead to appropriate actions.

-You need to decide if your particular tasks are actionable and then move forward towards other questions to decide what exactly you need to do.
+You need to decide if your particular tasks are actionable and then move forward towards other questions to decide what exactly you need to do for operations processes.

 Let’s have a look at this tree for a better understanding: